sanderjk5/public-transit-backend/README.md

 - #### Node installation on Ubuntu

-  You can install nodejs and npm easily with apt install, just run the following commands.
+  You can install nodejs and npm easily with apt install, just run the following commands:

       $ sudo apt install nodejs
       $ sudo apt install npm